We recommend viewing GLUCK+ in landscape mode on your device.

 Barrett Feldman received her undergraduate degree in art with a concentration in architecture from Wesleyan University and her Master of Architecture from Harvard University.
 Barrett was a Fulbright Fellow in Tokyo doing urban research.
 Barrett has over 8 years of previous design experience for large-scale public institutional projects, university buildings and parks; in New York City, Atlanta, and Austin.

 Birgit Garland received her education at the Städtische Berufsschule für Bürokaufleute in Munich.
 Prior to joining the firm in 2002, Birgit worked in administrative services for the publishing industry and international financial services sector for 15 years.
-Birgit has since served as business manager for the company.
+Birgit is Chief Financial Officer of the company.

 Brian Novello received his Bachelor of Architecture from New Jersey Institute of Technology.
 Prior to joining the firm, Brian's previous design experience has included projects ranging from infrastructural, transportation, industrial, hospitality, civic, and commercial buildings, in the New York/New Jersey area and Texas.

 Charles Gosrisirikul received his undergraduate degree in Architecture from the University of Illinois, Urbana-Champaign and his Master of Architecture from Yale University.
 Charles has over 9 years of previous design experience on international metropolitan projects from China to Spain to the United Arab Emirates; including high-rise mixed-use development, institutional, and residential projects.

 Charlie Able received his Bachelor of Science from Kent State University and his Master of Architecture from Columbia University.
 He is currently also an adjunct professor teaching intermediate computation and fabrication at City University of New York.
 Charlie has previous design experience for institutional interiors, residential ground-up projects and digital fabrication for custom millwork.